-After all, everything in your RV refrigerator doesn’t have to be there.
-For example, I n a side cooler, you can keep condiments, beverages, and snacks that you want to be accessible to reach.
+After all, everything in your motorhome refrigerator doesn’t have to be there.
+For example, Inside a cooler, you can keep condiments, beverages, and snacks that you want to be accessible to reach.
 Ice packs can also be used to separate things and keep them cool.

 3. Maintaining Air Flow Between the Fridge Unit and Outside

 To allow heat to escape from the top rear of the fridge, make sure the upper vent outlet has a clear circulation.
 Look to check whether there’s a vent fan in this location- if that’s the case, double-check that it works.
 If not, consider adding a fan if there isn’t one already.

 On hot, humid days, the fridge has to work extra hard to keep its chill.
 Shading the area where the refrigerator is positioned on the outside of the van can assist it in this respect.

 Since there are two detachable vents on the outside, it’s easy to figure out where the fridge is on the exterior of your motorhome.
 One should also always attempt to choose a parking position with plenty of shade.
 Travellers can also put an awning on the refrigerator side of the caravan, to reduce the temperature.

 5. Keeping The Fridge Closed as Much as Possible